 Section 6.2.
 Election.
 The officers of ICPAN shall be elected by the board of directors and GAC members at the biennial meeting held in conjunction with the ICPAN conference.
 Each officer shall hold the position until a successor has been proposed and elected.

 Section 6.3.
 Vacancy.
-A vacancy in any office because of resignation, disqualification, death, or otherwise may be filled by the board of directors for the unexpired term.
+A vacancy in any office because of resignation, disqualification, death, or otherwise may be filled by the board of directors, in consultation with the GAC, for the unexpired term.

 Section 6.4.
 Removal.
 Any officer may be removed, with or without assignment of cause, by a two-thirds affirmative vote by the board of directors, when it is judged to be in the best interests of ICPAN.
-Notice of the proposed removal action shall be provided to the member in advance of any vote on, and an opportunity for a hearing.
+Notice of the proposed removal action shall be provided to the member in advance of any vote on pending removal, and an opportunity for a hearing.

 Section 6.5.
 Chair.
-The Chair leads and coordinates the daily activities of ICPAN; works directly with the board of directors, GAC members and the Conference Chair to ensure the development of ICPAN Collaboration and Conference; collaborates with the Conference Chair to facilitate all aspects of the conference; presides at all meetings of the board of directors, GAC and biennial ICPAN conference; has power to sign contracts or other instruments that the board of directors has authorized to be executed; shall perform all duties incident to the Chair and other such duties as may be prescribed by the board of directors; and is the authorized spokesperson for media or other public comment.
+The Chair leads and coordinates the daily activities of ICPAN; works directly with the board of directors, GAC members and the Conference Chair to ensure the development of ICPAN Collaboration and Conference; collaborates with the Conference Chair to facilitate all aspects of the conference; presides at all meetings of the board of directors, and biennial ICPAN conference; has power to sign contracts or other instruments that the board of directors has authorized to be executed; shall perform all duties incident to the Chair and other such duties as may be prescribed by the board of directors; and is the authorized spokesperson for media or other public comment.

 Section 6.6.
 Vice Chair.
 The Vice Chair works with the Chair on all above items; represents the Chair at all functions where the Chair is not available; performs all duties incident to the Vice Chair and other such duties as may be prescribed by the board of directors.
+The Vice Chair serves as the Chair of the GAC.

 Section 6.7.
 Secretary.
-The Secretary, unless otherwise specified by the board of directors, is the custodian of the organization’s records and is responsible for the coordination and communication of meeting dates/times in consultation with ICPAN Chair; takes and records minutes from meetings of board of directors and GAC; maintains records of ICPAN; organizes the general meeting agenda, election of officers and informs members of such; responsible for lodging any governance/audit documents, as required; performs all duties incident to the Secretary and other such duties as may be prescribed by the board of directors.
+The Secretary, unless otherwise specified by the board of directors, is the custodian of the organization’s records and is responsible for the coordination and communication of meeting dates/times in consultation with ICPAN Chair; takes and records minutes from meetings of board of directors; maintains records of ICPAN; organizes the general meeting agenda, election of officers and informs members of such; responsible for lodging any governance/audit documents, as required; performs all duties incident to the Secretary and other such duties as may be prescribed by the board of directors.
 The Secretary shall also file all paperwork as required to maintain the association.

 Section 6.8.
 Treasurer.
 The Treasurer, unless otherwise specified by the board of directors, is responsible for supervision of all ICPAN financial transactions including but not limited to: maintaining continuous audit of finances and reporting such to board of directors and governmental agencies as requested and required; collaborating with the Conference Chair to advise on financial management of the biennial conference and to negotiate financial aspects relating to the conference; collaborating with the Membership Secretary to ensure that all membership dues are banked correctly; maintaining constant liaison with international bank and ensuring that international transactions are managed efficiently and with minimum charges; and has the power to sign contracts or other instruments that the board of directors has authorized to be executed.

 Section 6.9.
 President.
-The President shall serve as a good will ambassador for and on behalf of ICPAN.
-The President shall not have any other specific authority or executive responsibilities, other than as a member of the board of directors.
+The President shall serve as a good will ambassador for and on behalf of ICPAN..
+The President shall preside over the nomination and election process of the Board of Directors.
 This position has no voting rights.